apache/cordova-plugin-console/README.md

 [![Build Status](https://travis-ci.org/apache/cordova-plugin-console.svg)](https://travis-ci.org/apache/cordova-plugin-console)

 This plugin is meant to ensure that console.log() is as useful as it can be.
-It adds additional function for iOS, Ubuntu, Windows Phone 8, and Windows 8.
+It adds additional function for iOS, Ubuntu, Windows Phone 8, and Windows.
 If you are happy with how console.log() works for you, then you probably don't need this plugin.